Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 What a difference, right??
 An extra bonus is that I did not have to spend any money, woohoo!!
 If you hoard craft supplies as I do, you’ll probably have most of the items you need.

-So, let’s get to it!
+So, let’s get to making a glass chalkboard!
 (If you like printable directions, make sure to click the print button on the card at the bottom!)

 Materials Needed for DIY Chalkboard Sign